papivot/kickstart-pks-on-aws/README.md

 Use 'pks cluster cluster00' to monitor the state of your cluster
 ```
 It takes around 15-20 mins for the cluster to get deployed.

+#### AWS Prerequisites
 Once deployed, we need to perform a quick AWS specific PKS fix on VPC.
 Copy the UUID of the cluster that is being deployed - `850bbd0a-1786-4473-86c2-5e46d5e0b9cd` in this example.

 Perform the following steps before you create a load balancer: